 Many homes in the Cumberland Council area built before 1990 will contain asbestos.
 This is a dangerous mineral that was added to many building materials because it helped to strengthen them, as well as provide other benefits including improved insulation and heat-resistance.
 Asbestos poses a risk to your health if the tiny fibres are inhaled so keeping your home well maintained and managing risk during home renovations is essential.

 Cumberland Council offers its residents a free asbestos collection, designed to collect small amounts (maximum 10 square metres) of loose, non-friable asbestos laying dormant on residential properties.
 The program has been developed by Council to offer a lawful, convenient disposal solution for these small quantities of asbestos, generated as a result of minor renovations and/or repairs.

-For more information please go to our Asbestos Answers website for more information, including about the following topics:
+For further information please go to our Asbestos Answers website.